 Website URLs can be easily shared between users via an e-mail, SMS, private message or post in a social network.
 Publishers can also use a hyperlink to direct people to a website from their site’s page, or even in print.
 An application can’t be shared this way.

 A website is more dynamic concerning the flexibility of the updating process.
 Any changes to its design or content are instantly visible to the visitors without any action required on their part.
 The users of native apps, on the other hand, who want to have the latest version, need to install it themselves.
 This can also be problematic because they may not be aware of the release of each new version, at least not immediately.
 Thus, you may end up supporting several versions as you wait for users to install your updated native app.

 Research, held by Pinch Media, shows that the average lifetime of an iPhone app is pretty short — only 30 days.
 A month after installation, it is still being used by less than 5% of people.
 The graph for paid apps displays a somewhat steeper fall-off rate.
 So, your app must be something genuinely unique and truly useful to hold your consumers’ attention as long as possible.
 A website, on the other hand, can’t be deleted by users and is there or them to return.

 So, which should you choose?

-If your goal is to deliver your content with frequent updates and to inform as many people as possible, than a mobile-friendly site is a nice solution as it allows you to be easily found by search engines, shared between users and publishers and viewed without installation.
+If your goal is to deliver your content with frequent updates and to inform as many people as possible, then a mobile-friendly site is a nice solution as it allows you to be easily found by search engines, shared between users and publishers and viewed without installation.
 If you think that your target audience is going to personalize your product, then an application will work best for personal accounts and user generated content.

 Still hesitating?
 You may as well establish your mobile presence with the help of both site and app.
-Whatever you choose, remember, mobile is the future here and we are here for you to help your business be up-to-date and successful.
+Whatever you choose, remember, mobile is the future here, and we are here for you to help your business be up-to-date and successful.